thocunningham/thocunningham/README.md

 Hi, I'm Thomas 👋

-* I am a student based in Europe 🇪🇺
+- I am a student based in Europe. 🇪🇺
-* I enjoy making small programs to make life easier
+- I'm currently working on a lightweight database for easy data storage.

+## My skills

+Languages I am good at:
+- Python
+- Go